doogrammargood/labyrinth_starter_code/README.md

 File . . . . . . . . . .Important classes/functions. .
 What they do
 --------------
 draw_and_parse_graph . .parse_graph. . . . . . . . . .
-Creates a Networkx graph from graphml file.<br>
+Creates a Networkx graph from graphml file.
 . . . . . . . . . . . . graph_drawer(class). . . . . .
 Draws graphs with matplotlib.
-Handles updating the drawing.<br>
+Handles updating the drawing.
 maze_design algorithms. fisher_shuffle*. . . . . . . .
-Creates a uniformly random permutation.<br>
+Creates a uniformly random permutation.
-. . . . . . . . . . . . kruskals* . . . . . . . . . . .Finds a minimal spanning tree.<br>
+. . . . . . . . . . . . kruskals* . . . . . . . . . . .Finds a minimal spanning tree.
-. . . . . . . . . . . . update_shortest_distances . . .Maintains a dictionary of all-pairs shortest paths.<br>
+. . . . . . . . . . . . update_shortest_distances . . .Maintains a dictionary of all-pairs shortest paths.
-. . . . . . . . . recover_path_from_shortest_distances gives the shortest path between known nodes.<br>
+. . . . . . . . . recover_path_from_shortest_distances gives the shortest path between known nodes.
 maze . . . . . . . . . .maze(class). . . . . . . . . .
-Represents the physical maze with some closed edges.<br>
+Represents the physical maze with some closed edges.
-. . . . . . . . . . . . known_maze(class) . . . . . . .Represents our knowledge of the maze.<br>
+. . . . . . . . . . . . known_maze(class) . . . . . . .Represents our knowledge of the maze.
 . . . . . . . . . . . . hero(class) . . . . . . . . . .Represents a person in the maze.
-Tracks statistics.<br>
+Tracks statistics.
-maze_solve_algorithms. .depth_first_search* . . . . . .Causes hero to search graph, depth-first.<br>
+maze_solve_algorithms. .depth_first_search* . . . . . .Causes hero to search graph, depth-first.
 . . . . . . . . . . . . a_star_search* . . . . . . . .
-Causes hero to search the graph using a_star_algorithm.<br>
+Causes hero to search the graph using a_star_algorithm.
-. . . . . . . . . . .linear_programming_shortest_path* Finds the shortest path through a known maze with LP.<br>
+. . . . . . . . . . .linear_programming_shortest_path* Finds the shortest path through a known maze with LP.
-examples . . . . . . . .text_explore . . . . . . . . . draws the graph as you move through it by text.<br>
+examples . . . . . . . .text_explore . . . . . . . . . draws the graph as you move through it by text.
 tests . . . . . . . . .
 Tests(class) . . . . . . . . .
 Tests the code.